segment11/velo/doc/hash_buckets/compress_value.md

-# velo use a compress value object to store value bytes
+# Velo use a compress value object to store value bytes

 ## compress value